jujubeenuk/METAR-RasPi/README.md

 Display ICAO METAR weather data with a Raspberry Pi.

-This project began life found at https://github.com/devdupont/METAR-RasPi by Michael duPont.
+This project began life as a project found at https://github.com/devdupont/METAR-RasPi by Michael duPont.
 I struggled with getting it installed and to function with updates to raspbian, avwx, and python.
 As an avaition geek and hobbiest programmer I took it upon myself to update the project and create and step-by-step walkthough on getting it installed after I got the functionality back.

 ## Screen